University of Notre Dame: Libraries

 The library system also includes branch libraries for Architecture, Chemistry and Physics, Engineering, Law, Music, and Mathematics and information centers in the Mendoza College of Business, the Kellogg Institute for International Studies, the Joan B. Kroc Institute for International Peace Studies, and a slide library in O'Shaughnessy Hall.
 A theology library, opened in the fall of 2015 on the first floor of Stanford Hall, is the first branch of the library system to be housed in a dorm room.
 With over three million volumes, the library system was the single largest university library in the world at the time of completion.
 It remains one of the hundred largest libraries in the country.

 Admissions

-The fall 2024 incoming class admitted 3,324 from a pool of 29,943 applicants for 11.1 percent acceptance rate.
+The fall of 2026 the university received 36,102 applicantations and accepted 9 percent into the Class of 2030.
+The incoming cohort had a 65 percent yield rate with 2,160 accepted students enrolling into the university.
 The university practices a non-restrictive early action policy that allows admitted students to consider admission to Notre Dame and any other colleges that accepted them.
-This process admitted 1,675 of the 9,683 (17 percent) who requested it.
-Admission is need-blind for domestic applicants.
-Admitted students came from 1,311 high schools; the average student traveled over 750 mi to Notre Dame.
-While all entering students begin in the College of the First Year of Studies, 26 percent have indicated they plan to study in the liberal arts or social sciences, 21 percent in engineering, 26 percent in business, 24 percent in science, and 3 percent in architecture.
+This process admitted 1,617 of the 13,711 (12 percent) who requested it.
+Students from all 50 states were accepted with 183 countries also represented.
+All students begin in the College of the First Year of Studies with the ability to declare a major their second year.